RugTehseen/problem-solving-with-llms/README.md

 The repository includes a Streamlit web application (`app.py`) that provides a user-friendly interface for both analysis tools:

-### Bi-Semantic Entropy Tool
-- Input a question and analyze how different formulations lead to different answer categories
-- Customize the number of formulations and answers per formulation
-- Specify your own custom categories instead of using auto-generated ones
-- Visualize the distribution of answers across categories and calculate entropy

 ### Emotional Valence Tool
+- Input a use case and generate a diverse group of users
 - Input a question and get an AI-generated answer
 - Customize the system prompt to control how the AI responds (professional, casual, creative, etc.)
-- See how 10 different personas with varying perspectives rate the answer
+- See how the generated personas with varying perspectives rate the answer
 - Visualize the emotional valence (average rating) and variance across personas

+### Bi-Semantic Entropy Tool
+- Input a question and analyze how different formulations impact normalized bi-semantic entropy
+- Customize the number of runs, as well as formulations per run and generated answers per formulation
+- Specify your own custom categories an answer might fall into
+- Visualize the distribution of answers across categories and calculate entropy

 ## Project Structure